GRIDAPPSD/pyvvo/docs/rst_latex/load_modeling.rst

 state estimator :math:`P` and :math:`Q` output for each load and model them all as constant power (or constant current or constant impedance or with arbitrary ZIP parameters).
 Please don't do this.

+Yet another intriguing option would be to aggregate loads up to the distribution transformer level.
+In short, one would need to model the voltage drop and losses across the "triplex" lines, and then aggregate at the historic data at transformer level.
+This aggregated data could then go through the same ZIP fit procedure described here.
+However, you lose some important information: what's the voltage at each meter?
+It's feasible that downstream of one secondary transformer there's one meter within the allowed voltage band and one outside the allowed voltage band.
+How often does this happen?
+Hard to say.